 That is where personal firewalls can help.

 Personal firewalls were originally created to prevent evil hackers from attacking your computer.
 To do that, they limit the connections from other computers to yours.
 They can also be used to limit connections from your computer to the outside world.
+This is how they turn into a time management tool.

 To get rid of your time wasting websites, you can just add their addresses to the black list of your firewall.
 Basically, you just forbid yourself to access those sites.
 In contrast to your mind, a firewall is not as easy to overcome.